Nervous System Disorders That Lead to Bladder Spasms

 - Bethanechol (urecholine)

-- Medicines called diuretics, (such as Lasix) which help the body remove excess water
+- Medicines called diuretics, such as furosemide (Lasix) or hydrochlorothiazide, which help the body remove excess water

 What you eat or drink can sometimes bother a fragile bladder and cause it to go into a spasm.
 This is especially true in patients who have a condition called interstitial cystitis.

-Spicy, acidic, or citrusy foods and the chemicals in certain preservatives and food additives may irritate the lining of the bladder.
-Such products include:
+Spicy, acidic, or citrusy foods and the chemicals in certain preservatives and food additives may irritate the lining of the bladder in some people.
+Such products may include:

 - Artificial sweeteners